EVMBotDev/pump.fun-bump_bot/README.md

 promises.push(swap(SOL_ADDR, TOKEN_ADDR, solanaTracker, keypair, connexion, SOL_BUY_AMOUNT));
 promises.push(swap(SOL_ADDR, TOKEN_ADDR, solanaTracker, keypair, connexion, SOL_BUY_AMOUNT));
 ```
-If you want to adjust the buy amount in SOL, you can set it the value at the top of the script:
+# Adjusting the buy amount, slippage and fees

+EVMBotDev has implemented a buy range, so you can set the minimum and maximum amount to buy where the bot will randomly choose an amount between the two values:

 ```
+const MIN_SOL_BUY_AMOUNT = ""; //
-const SOL_BUY_AMOUNT =
+const MAX_SOL_BUY_AMOUNT = ""; //

 ```
 Same goes for the slippage, it can be setup at the top of the script: